apache/cordova-docs/docs/en/edge/cordova/device/device.model.md

 Windows Phone 7 and 8 Quirks
 -------------

-- returns the manufacturer specified device name, for example, the Samsung Focus returns 'SGH-i917'
+- returns the manufacturer specified device model, for example, the Samsung Focus returns 'SGH-i917'

 Bada Quirks
 -----------